© 2014 | UHD 50 min | TV-Documentary

 Production: EPO-Film, Mokino Film, Servus-TV

-Did monotheism arise from political calculation only?
+Did monotheism arise purely from political calculation?